⠀She digs with her bare hands. Dusts me clean with her muslin sleeves,

 entering the mountain.
 Offering a white rice which they then themselves

-consume before taking a nap, believing the satisfied gods will bestow the
+consume before taking a nap, believing the satisfied gods will bestow them

-birth-dreams, your yet-to-be-born child appears in many forms but a human
+pregnant.
+In these birth-dreams, your yet-to-be-child appears in many forms

-child.
-A dragon, a tiger, a jewel or a red apple atop of tree branch, all
+but a human child.
+A dragon, a tiger, a jewel or a red apple atop of tree

-representing a characteristic of their unique fate.
-They soar towards a sky
+branch, all representing a characteristic of their unique fate.
+They soar

 ⠀I was a ginseng, in my great-grand mother’s dream, I appear hidden